Constellation Heartbeat Protocol#

 Message Content#

 The heartbeat and extrasystole message frame MUST be encoded according to the MessagePack specification.
-It SHALL contain two strings, followed by a 64-bit timestamp, a 1-OCTET integer value and a 2-OCTET integer value.
+It SHALL contain two strings, followed by a 64-bit timestamp, two 1-OCTET integer values and a 2-OCTET integer value.

 The first string MUST contain the protocol identifier, which SHALL consist of the letters ‘C’, ‘H’ and ‘P’, followed by the protocol version number, which SHALL be %x01.